Kanchanaburivroum/Hello-World-Solidity/README.md

 # Hello-World-Solidity
-You have to start somewhere!
-This is my very first (and very simple) smart contract: the classic Hello World.
-I ran and deployed it on Remix .
-In this repository, you can find:  📂 contracts/HelloWorld.sol: the Solidity contract  📄 README.md: a short explanation of the project and how to test it  📜 LICENSE: the MIT license
+You have to start somewhere! 🚀
+This is my very first (and very simple) smart contract: the classic **Hello World**.
+I wrote, ran, and deployed it using [Remix](https://remix.ethereum.org/).

+## Contract

+The contract `HelloWorld` contains:
+- A private state variable `stateVariable` initialized with `"Hello World"`
+- A public view function `GetHelloWorld()` that returns the message

+## How to run it
+- Open Remix
+- Create a file HelloWorld.sol inside a contracts/ folder.
+- Copy-paste the contract code above.
+- Compile with Solidity version 0.7.x or 0.8.x.
+- Deploy and call the GetHelloWorld function → it should return " 0:string: Hello World "

+## Repository structure
+- contracts/HelloWorld.sol → the Solidity contract
+- README.md → project description & usage instructions